AI/ML System Design Interview — Design & Architecture

 Key Points for Legacy System Modernization

-- Never propose a full rewrite — the strangler fig pattern (incrementally replacing pieces while the old system continues running) is the only proven approach for high-value production systems
+- Never propose a full rewrite.
+The strangler fig pattern (incrementally replacing pieces while the old system continues running) is the only proven approach for high-value production systems.

-- Start with observability, not code changes — you cannot safely modify a system you don't understand, and production traffic tells you what the system actually does
+- Start with observability, not code changes.
+You cannot safely modify a system you don't understand, and production traffic tells you what the system actually does.

-- Build the business case with data: measure incident frequency trends, developer onboarding time, feature delivery velocity, and support ticket volume to quantify the cost of inaction
+- Build the business case with data: measure incident frequency trends, developer onboarding time, feature delivery velocity, and support ticket volume to quantify the cost of inaction.

-- Identify 'seams' in the system — natural boundaries where you can extract functionality with minimal risk, typically around well-defined data flows or API boundaries
+- Identify 'seams' in the system, natural boundaries where you can extract functionality with minimal risk, typically around well-defined data flows or API boundaries.

-- Establish a test harness early — characterization tests that capture current behavior, even if that behavior includes bugs, give you a safety net for future changes
+- Establish a test harness early.
+Characterization tests that capture current behavior, even if that behavior includes bugs, give you a safety net for future changes.

 Evaluation Criteria for Legacy System Modernization